Infineon/eltt2/README.md

  ./eltt2 -z 17

-2.2 Examples:
+## 2.2 Examples:

 In order to work with the TPM, perform the following steps:
 - Send the TPM2_Startup command: ./eltt2 -u

-3. If you have questions
+# 3. If you have questions

 If you have any questions or problems, please read the section "FAQ and Troubleshooting" in this document.
 In case you still have questions, contact your local Infineon Representative.
 Further information is available at http://www.infineon.com/tpm.

-4. Release Info

-    This is version 1.0.
-This version is a general release.

-5. FAQ and Troubleshooting
+# 4. FAQ and Troubleshooting

 If you encounter any error, please make sure that
 - the TPM is properly connected.
 - the TPM driver is loaded, i.e. check that "/dev/tpm0" exists.
 In case of driver loading problems (e.g. shown by "Error opening device"), reboot your system and try to load the driver again.
 - ELTT2 has been started with root permissions.
 Please note that ELTT2 needs root permissions for all commands.
 - the TPM is started.
 (See section 2.2 in this document on how to do this.)
 - Trousers do not run anymore.
 In some cases the Kernel starts Trousers by booting.
   Shut down Trousers by entering the following command: sudo pkill tcsd

 The following list shows the most common errors and their solution:

 The ELTT2 response is "Error opening the device.":
 - You need to load a TPM driver before you can work with ELTT2.
 - You need to start ELTT2 with root permissions.

 The ELTT2 responds with error code 0x100.
 - You need to send the TPM2_Startup command, or you did send it twice.
 In case you have not sent it yet, do so with "./eltt2 -u".

 The TPM does not change any of the permanent flags shown by sending the "-g" command , e.g. after a force clear.
 - The TPM requires a reset in order to change any of the permanent flags.
   Press the reset button or disconnect the TPM to do so.

 The value of a PCR does not change after sending PCR extend or reset.
 - With the application permissions you cannot modify every PCR.
 For more details, please refer to the description for the different PCR commands in this file.